Section 1: Studio Drummer for Various Recording Artists

 ABOVE LEFT and BOTTOM RIGHT: Sandy Lamont – recording studio owner, Producer, Engineer, Lead Guitarist, bass guitarist.
 ABOVE RIGHT: Keyboardist, Mike Dinsdale shows off his Liverpool “chops” laying down piano and synthesizer tracks.
 BOTTOM LEFT: Drummer, Scott Ebright.

-Scott recalls: “Two things Mike Dinsdale (piano) was famous for: (1) his thick Liverpool British accent, and (2) his special whiskey flask filled with a little ‘hair the dog that bit me!’
+Scott recalls: “Two things Mike Dinsdale (piano) was famous for (1) his thick Liverpool British accent, and (2) his special whiskey flask filled with a little ‘hair the dog that bit me!’
 (Which he would share…but only SOMETIMES!)
-Guitarist and recording engineer Sandy Lamont is photographed with his famous wooden matchstick hanging out of the corner of his mouth.
+Guitarist / recording engineer Sandy Lamont is photographed with his famous wooden matchstick hanging out of the corner of his mouth and wearing his faded denim floppy hat.

 ** Above two songs recorded at John Altman Studios, San Francisco, CA. Recording Engineer: John Altman.
 Studio musicians: Scott Ebright – drums.
-Other musicians included Bruce Avilla on Bass Guitar along other musicians from the band “The Del Pompadours” (from San Jose).
-High note synthesizer solo played by kebyboardist, Mike Dinsdale.
+Other musicians included Bruce Avilla on Bass Guitar along other musicians from the band “The Del Pompadours” which was the notable show band from the oldies choreographed revue on the main stage at Marriott’s Great America in San Jose.
+High note synthesizer solo played by keyboardist, Mike Dinsdale.
 Mike’s contribution was added to the original 16 track mix five years later at Desert Sound Studios in Phoenix, AZ.

 *** Above seven songs recorded 1983-84 at Desert Sound Studios, Phoenix, AZ.
 Recording Engineer: Sandy Lamont